This post may contain affiliate links.

 In Menton, when life gives you lemons, you won’t be bothered making lemonade.
 You’ll be too busy making – or at least purchasing – lemon-infused olive oil, candied lemon peel, lemon vinegar, Lemoncello liqueur and/or lemon-scented soaps.

-This is because Jean Cocteau said that “Mirrors would do well to reflect a little more before sending back images,” and I totally agree with him, so instead of getting depressed about it I try to laugh, because Jean Cocteau also said that we should, “Fight any instinct to be humorless, for humorlessness is the worst of all absurdities.”
+The reason I blame the mirror is because Jean Cocteau said, “Mirrors would do well to reflect a little more before sending back images,” and I totally agree with him.
+So instead of getting depressed about it I try to laugh, because Jean Cocteau also said we should, “Fight any instinct to be humorless, for humorlessness is the worst of all absurdities.”

 And who wants to be humourless in Menton?

 Guided Menton Tours

 If you prefer to do a guided day trip to Menton there are a few day trips that include a visit to Menton.

 Full-Day Italian Market, Menton & La Turbie Tour from Nice